History of Buffalo, New York: Suburbanization and decline, 1957–2010

+In order to halt the downswing, the City of Buffalo’s urban-renewal department cleared the waterfront and its existing ‘slum’ housing during the 1960’s.
+The "Buffalo Waterfront Complex" was planned as a multi-phased, low-income Urban Renewal project to revitalize Buffalo’s waterfront and Outer Harbor areas.
+With the "Shoreline Apartments" by Paul Rudolph, it was one of the largest UDC developments outside of New York City.

+But the city, which boasted over half a million people at its peak, saw its population decline by some 50% by 2010 as industries shut down and people left the Rust Belt for the employment opportunities of the South and West.
+Erie Country has lost population in every census year since 1970.

 The post-war rise of the automobile also saw the city's landscape re-shaped.
 The Buffalo Skyway opened in 1953 and the first portion of the Niagara Thruway opened in 1959, using much of the route of the old Erie Canal alongside the river.
 Meanwhile, the region obtained a professional football franchise, the Buffalo Bills, that began play in 1960, and a professional hockey franchise, the Buffalo Sabres, that began play in 1970.
 A basketball franchise, the Buffalo Braves, called the city home from 1970 to 1978, and the city opened a new baseball stadium in 1988 in an unsuccessful effort to attract a major-league baseball team.

 On July 3, 2003, at the climax of a fiscal crisis, the Buffalo Fiscal Stability Authority was established to oversee the finances of the city.
 Initially established as a "hard control board," they froze the wages of city employees, and were required approve or reject all major expenditures.
 After a period of severe financial stress, Erie County, where Buffalo resides, was assigned a Fiscal Stability Authority on July 12, 2005.
 As a "soft control board," however, they act only in an advisory capacity.
 Both Authorities were established by New York State.

 In November 2005, Byron Brown was elected Mayor of Buffalo.
 He is the first African-American to hold this office.